andycranston/pngshot/README.md

 I am sure there are some screenshot programs available on the Internet that have this feature.
 Let me know of any that do - I will be very grateful.

-In the meantime I have implemented this feature in my `pngshot.py` program.
+In the meantime I have implemented this feature in my `pngshot.py` screenshot program.

 Read on...